zhenzhu/treeprune/README.md

 The implicit header, from left to right, is **source**, **target**, and **edge weight**.

 In this example, comma is used as the delimiter.
-You may also choose other delimiters, but please always specify your delimiter when using the function `get_tree` below.
+You may choose a different delimiter, so please always specify your delimiter when using the function `get_tree` below.

 ## Functions